Hdoc1509/nvim-config/README.md

 yarn global add yaml-language-server
 ```

-- For install `lua-language-server` download the precompiled binary from [here](https://github.com/sumneko/lua-language-server/releases).
+- For install `lua-language-server`, download the precompiled binary from [releases page](https://github.com/sumneko/lua-language-server/releases).
 Then extract its content and add its `bin` folder to your $PATH.

-- For install `marksman`, download `marksman.exe` from [releases page](https://github.com/artempyanykh/marksman/releases).
-Then move it to `$HOME/.local/bin/`.
-Make sure sure this folder is in your $PATH.
+- For install `marksman`, follow the official [installation guide](https://github.com/artempyanykh/marksman#how-to-install).

 ## Shortcuts